 Polishing vs. Patching

-Resumes should be considered dynamic documents that are continually refined and polished.
-As your experiences, goals and the job market itself change, so should your resume.
-Many people make the mistake of creating a resume that they continually "patch" as time goes by.
+Resumes are dynamic documents that should be continually refined and polished.
+As your experiences, goals and the job market itself change, so too should your resume.
+Yet many individuals continually "patch" as time goes by cutting and replacing individual sections without considering the document as a whole.
 Most employers can tell when a resume has simply been "doctored up" for a new round of searches.

-Although it's not necessary to start from scratch each and every time you submit a resume, it's a good idea to re-assess your resume approach every once in a while.
-Is there a better way to organize the information?
-Can you make the resume more targeted?
+Although it's not necessary to start from scratch each time you revise your resume, it's a good idea to take a hard look at the document and consider the following questions: Is there a better way to organize the information?
+Can the resume be more targeted?
 Does your additional experience change the way you talk about your profession and responsibilities?
-Don't just keep adding amendments to your resume.
-The more you do, the less readable and cohesive the document will become over time.
+Looking at the resume in its entirety and refining based on your current experience and goals will make for a stronger draft — whereas simply adding will, over time, detract from its cohesion and readability.

 Elements of the Resume